maurobusso/msd-app/README.md

 Lessons Learned:

 During the development of this application I was able tu learn and practice Tailwind.css and flowbite a tailwind library.
+This greatly simplified and streamlined my experience sytling the page within the app.

 #